paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Pop

-Also, of course, for every push, there has to be a pop.
+Also for every push, there has to be a pop.
 However, what do we do about node conservation?
 Easy, put it in the recycle bin.
 Remember to finish with it or move it somewhere safe before the next implicit or explicit yield.
-You don't need to dispose of the node since it is already indisposed.
+You need not dispose of the node.

 ```c#
 using (var node = taskList.Top) {